 - 3Get in a group – companies with 20 or more employees can qualify for a group discount which range from 5% to 10%.
 Plus, you can keep the discount even if you change the company you work for.

-- 4Don’t let your coverage lapse – if you have a lapse in coverage more than 30 days it’s going to be like you never had insurance before.
-It’s required by law to carry insurance and even if you sold a vehicle and don’t plan on buying another for 30 or more days consider a non-owner policy.
+- 4Don’t let your coverage lapse – if you have a lapse in coverage over 30 days, it’s going to be like you never had insurance before.
+It’s required by law to carry insurance and even if you sold a vehicle and don’t plan on buying another for 30 or more days, consider a non-owner policy.
 This will show that you maintained insurance even when you didn’t have a car, and reports won’t show a gap in coverage.

 - 5Take a class - did you get a ticket and thinking about just paying the fine?
 That may seem like the simplest way to handle the situation but it’s going to be the most expensive for years to come.
 Check with the courts to see if you can take a safety-driving class approved by the courts to wipe out the points.
 You’ll still have a fine and class costs, but the points won’t be affecting your good driver discounts.

-- 8Remove young drivers – have your kids overstayed their insurance welcome and costing you hundreds or thousands more per year.
-Young drivers regardless of driving record will boost all vehicle insurance premiums on the policy.
+- 8Remove young drivers – have your kids overstayed their insurance welcome and cost you hundreds or thousands more per year.
+Young drivers, regardless of their driving record, will boost all vehicle insurance premiums on the policy.
 Tell your kids you love them but it’s time they get their own policies, provided they are 18+ which gives them the ability to legally sign for insurance.

 - 9Reduce your liability limits – if your financial situation is not the best or you don’t plan on winning the lotto anytime soon you might want to consider dropping your liability insurance limits to state minimums.
 Liability is generally one the more expensive coverages on your insurance policy, but remember you’ll be responsible for any bodily injury above the state minimum.
 States like California have liability down at 15/30.
 Which basically means the policy would only pay someone you injured in a car accident up to $15,000 per person or $30,000 for multiple people (period).
 Yes, it can lower your rates but keep in mind the financial risk you might be putting yourself in if you have a bad auto accident.